Deir el Medina

-Here we look at how economics worked in the New Kingdom, from the 14th to 12th centuries BC, in the workmen’s village at Deir el Medina, where the workmen prepared the tombs for the Pharaohs in the Valley of the Kings.
+How did ancient Egypt really work?
+The best evidence comes from the workmen’s village at Deir el Medina, where the workmen prepared the tombs for the Pharaohs in the Valley of the Kings.
 They were very literate and left behind enormous quantities of evidence about their everyday life.

 Perhaps the most sophisticated system of exchange in the ancient world is to be found in Egypt, where a system of what might be called quasi-money was developed.
 By studying this, we can perhaps begin to understand the crucial difference between quasi-money and real money, and the changes that real money brought in its train.

 We need to start by looking at Deir el Medina.
 Deir el Medina was the workmen’s village where the workmen lived who were digging out and preparing the tombs for the Pharaohs of the New Kingdom.
 These were situated in the Valley of the Kings, situated half way down the Nile at Thebes, modern Luxor.
 Deir el Medina is situated in the hills to the west of the river Nile, halfway between the Valley of the Kings and the Valley of the Queens.
 The village was established in the 18th dynasty, the earliest datable remains belonging to the reign of Thutmosis I (1506 – 1493), the first Pharaoh to be buried in the Valley of the Kings, and it continued in use for three centuries until eventually it was abandoned and the workmen moved to the temple at Medinet Habu due to the danger of marauding desert nomads, probably in the reign of Ramesses X in around 1200 BC.